Bad move. Experts are useful because they have a lens. The work is choosing when that lens fits.

 Role Bias Explained.

-Role bias is what happens when a capable person diagnoses from the room they know best.
-The room may be useful.
+Role bias is what happens when a capable person diagnoses from the team they know best.
+The team may be useful.
 It may also be the wrong room.

 Definition